-- CAUTION: Before you clean your computer, disconnect the computer from the electrical outlet and remove any installed batteries.
+CAUTION: Before you clean your computer, disconnect the computer from the electrical outlet and remove any installed batteries.
 Clean your computer with a soft cloth dampened with water.
-Do not use liquid or aerosol cleaners, which may contain flammable substances. - 1 Use a can of compressed air to remove dust from between the keys on the keyboard. - NOTICE: To avoid damaging the computer or display, do not spray cleaning solution directly onto the display.
-Only use products specifically designed for cleaning LCDs, and follow the instructions that are included with the product. - 1 Moisten a soft, lint-free cloth with either water or an LCD cleaner, and wipe the display until it is clean. - 1 Moisten a soft, lint-free cloth with water and wipe the computer and keyboard.
-Do not allow water from the cloth to seep between the touch pad and the surrounding palm rest.
+Do not use liquid or aerosol cleaners, which may contain flammable substances.

+- 1 Use a can of compressed air to gently remove dust from the slots and holes on your computer and from between the keys on the keyboard. - NOTICE: To avoid damaging the computer or display, do not spray cleaning solution directly onto the display.
+Only use products specifically designed for cleaning LCDs, and follow the instructions that are included with the product. - 1 Moisten a soft, lint-free cloth with either water or an LCD cleaner, and wipe the display until it is clean. - Moisten a soft, lint-free cloth with water and wipe the computer and keyboard.
+Do not allow water from the cloth to seep between the touch pad and the surrounding palm rest